peterhinch/micropython-radio/async-radio-pickle/README.md

 receiver sends BYE but the sender fails receive it.
 In this instance the sender retransmits and the receiver gets a duplicate message.
 If this is an issue it should be handled at the application level.
-One way is to send an incrementing modulo N message ID as part of the object.
-The receiver can discard objects already received.
+One way is to send an incrementing modulo N message ID as part of the object, with the receiver discarding objects already received.

 The protocol is described in detail [here](../PROTOCOL.md)